-- codes and standards lead) through 2028, with readmission contingent on annual audits.46 - Permanently prohibit SoCalGas from recovering the costs of any future advocacy against stringent codes and standards, including local reach code adoption, either on its own behalf or through gas industry trade groups.47 - Remove SoCalGas from its current role as statewide lead for the gas Emerging Technology Program.48
+- Remove SoCalGas from any role in codes and standards programs (other than to transfer funds to the statewide codes and standards lead) through 2028, with readmission contingent on annual audits. - Permanently prohibit SoCalGas from recovering the costs of any future advocacy against stringent codes and standards, including local reach code adoption, either on its own behalf or through gas industry trade groups. - Remove SoCalGas from its current role as statewide lead for the gas Emerging Technology Program.